pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-# Make Your Code Easier to Read By Using Expressive Variable Names in Python
+# Make Your Code Easier to Read Using Expressive Variable Names in Python

 :::{admonition} Learning Objectives